feiju12138/idea-hex-support/README.md

 Hex Support does not contain a template parser.
 Open the **Binary Structure** tool window and install one or more compatible Structure provider plugins when structured analysis is needed. **Binary Template Support** is the first-party provider for 010 Editor `.bt` files.

 - Hex editing, search, history, and Diff remain fully available when no provider is installed.
-- **Install BT Provider** opens the IDE plugin installer for Binary Template Support.
-Other provider plugins can be installed independently.
+- **Find Structure Extensions** opens JetBrains Marketplace with the shared provider discovery keyword.
+Provider plugins can be installed independently.
 - **Import Template** accepts every extension advertised by installed providers.
 If multiple providers support the selected file, Hex Support asks which provider to use and remembers the selection.
 - Analysis runs in the background against a read-only snapshot of the current editor revision, including unsaved byte changes.
 - Provider-neutral results are displayed as a hierarchy with **Name**, **Value**, **Offset**, **Size**, and **Type** columns.
 Row and byte selections remain linked in both directions.